pudly/schmopera-hugo/content/articles/and-he-never-came-back.md

 date = "2014-09-23T09:00:00-04:00"
 lastmod = "2015-04-15T17:23:00-04:00"
 publishDate = "2014-09-23T09:00:00-04:00"
-slug = "and-he-never-came-back"
-title = "And he never came back"
+short_description = "Conductors are dropping like flies in Europe.
+Riccardo Muti just resigned as chief conductor from Teatro dell'Opera di Roma.
+“Despite all my efforts to contribute to your cause,” Muti said, “there are no conditions to ensure the serenity necessary for the success of the production.\"" slug = "and-he-never-came-back" title = "And he never came back"
 +++